Loyola University Chicago

 Pre-requisites: TLSC 140, 150, and 160 with a minimum grade of "C" or better; Restricted to All SOE Undergraduate Majors

 This module (course) specifically engages teachers in looking at the policy related to diverse students in schools, particularly language policy (affecting ELLs and bilingual students) and special education policy (affecting students with special needs).
 Candidates will learn the policies, laws and court cases that impact classrooms, see how educational policies are enacted into classroom practice to support students, and make suggestions on continued ways to improve the achievement of students in urban classrooms and schools.
-Teacher candidates will explain the role of policy in educational practice, including the role of the teacher in advocating for change within the educational institution
+Teacher candidates will explain the role of policy in educational practice, including the role of the teacher in advocating for change within the educational institution.

-TLSC 221 Individualized Instruction and Assessment for Diverse Learners (2 Credit Hours)
+TLSC 221 Individualized Instruction and Assessment for Diverse Learners (1-2 Credit Hours)

+Restricted to all SOE Undergraduate Majors.
 This module is designed for teacher candidates to appreciate, discern, and utilize the individual needs of students to plan instruction and support student achievement, particularly students with diverse learning and behavioral needs.
 Through the use of case study research to conduct individualized assessments with diverse learners, candidates will work with students with special needs or those at risk of this being identified as having a disability.
 Candidates will apply learning to the instructional context with academically, behaviorally, culturally, cognitively, and socially/emotionally diverse students.

-- Use research and evidence-based practices to design instruction that includes the alignment of goals, objectives, assessments and instructional strategies to meet the individual needs of students; - Use data to drive instruction and assess teaching and learning effectiveness; -Apply deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students; -Hold high expectations and build on the assets of diverse students (including, but not limited to, race, ethnicity, culture, language, SES, immigration status, exceptionality, ability, sexual orientation, gender, gender identity); -Explicitly integrate the teaching of reading, writing, communication and technology across content area; -Create and support safe and healthy learning environments for all students
+Use research and evidence-based practices to design instruction that includes the alignment of goals, objectives, assessments and instructional strategies to meet the individual needs of students; Use data to drive instruction and assess teaching and learning effectiveness; Apply deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students; Hold high expectations and build on the assets of diverse students (including, but not limited to, race, ethnicity, culture, language, SES, immigration status, exceptionality, ability, sexual orientation, gender, gender identity); Explicitly integrate the teaching of reading, writing, communication and technology across content area; Create and support safe and healthy learning environments for all students

 Outcomes

-- Use research and evidence-based practices to design instruction that includes the alignment of goals, objectives, assessments and instructional strategies to meet the individual needs of students; - Use data to drive instruction and assess teaching and learning effectiveness; -Apply deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students; -Hold high expectations and build on the assets of diverse students (including, but not limited to, race, ethnicity, culture, language, SES, immigration status, exceptionality, ability, sexual orientation, gender, gender identity); -Explicitly integrate the teaching of reading, writing, communication and technology across content area; -Create and support safe and healthy learning environments for all students
+Use research and evidence-based practices to design instruction that includes the alignment of goals, objectives, assessments and instructional strategies to meet the individual needs of students; Use data to drive instruction and assess teaching and learning effectiveness; Apply deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students; Hold high expectations and build on the assets of diverse students (including, but not limited to, race, ethnicity, culture, language, SES, immigration status, exceptionality, ability, sexual orientation, gender, gender identity); Explicitly integrate the teaching of reading, writing, communication and technology across content area; Create and support safe and healthy learning environments for all students

 TLSC 222 Authentic Assessment and Instruction for Bilingual Learners (2 Credit Hours)